Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 Measuring Precordial Leads, V1-V6:

-In ECGs, leads I-III have easy to understand measurements, as there is a positive and negative electrode, and the difference in potential between them is measured.
+We unfortunately must take an aside to discuss ECG theory because discussion of precordial leads is nonsense without exploring it.
+Leads I-III have easy to understand measurements, much like connecting a multimeter to the positive and negative end of an AA battery, there is a positive and negative electrode, and the difference in potential between them is easily measured.
 The precordial leads (V1-V6) overly the chest wall at 6 different positions, however they don’t have a clearly apparent second electrode.
 There is no actual second electrode, but instead a theoretical position deep in the chest (under the heart) known as Wilson’s Central Terminal to which the precordial leads are compared.
 That theoretical point obviously doesn’t have a lead placed on it but is approximated by averaging all the limb leads and treating that potential as the reference to which the precordial leads are compared against.
-The details and derivation of this are discussed in detail in section 15.3 of this text.
+It is assumed to be nearly zero and unchanging during the cardiac cycle.

 1. Using the right arm (wrist) as an approximation was the simplest approach, and was described and validated by a cardiologist in this 2019 publication